 After dumping the car in another slightly dodgy parking area, we enjoyed a long nap back at our hotel.
 Tired but keen to enjoy the nightlife, we staggered out to one of the nearest local restaurants – a chain called Ogle.

 On the outside terrace, you can ogle the passers-by which is perhaps how it got its name?
-The food is decent and reasonably priced although, like everywhere else, the service can be a bit slow – this time we waited an hour for our food.
+The food is decent and reasonably priced although, like everywhere else, the service can be a bit slow – this time we waited an hour for our food to arrive.

 Day 6 – Discovering a KGB Nuclear Bunker